sebasjp/website/content/authors/admin/_index.md

 # Display name
 name: Sebastian Jimenez Parra

-# Username (this should match the folder name)
-authors:
-- admin

 # Is this the primary user of the site?
 superuser: true

 # Role/position
 role: Data Scientist

-# Organizations/Affiliations
+# Organizations/Affiliations to show in About widget
 organizations:
-- name: ""
+- name: "ADL Digital Lab"
   url: ""

 # Short bio (displayed in user profile at end of posts)